h3xstream/waf-workshop/website/docs/02-encoding.md

 # Encoding Material

 ## Common formats

 ### Case mapping

 It is sometimes possible to change the expected case mapping.
-It  will  bypass WAF rules that are case sensitive.
-Here is an example of htaccess misconfiguration. htaccess is not a WAF per say but it represent what WAF custom rules be.
+It  will bypass WAF rules that are case-sensitive.
+Here is an example of `.htaccess` misconfiguration. htaccess is not a WAF per se but it represents what WAF custom rules be.

 === "Improper .htaccess"